NEWS

 AMPLIFY.UPWORTHY.COM / PARENTING

-UPDATED AUG 9, 2024
+UPDATED NOV 7, 2024

-Representative Cover Image Source: Pexels| Karolina Kaboompics
+A mom yelling at her daughter.
+(Representative Cover Image Source: Pexels| Karolina Kaboompics)

-Representative Cover Image Source: Pexels| Karolina Kaboompics
+A mom yelling at her daughter.
+(Representative Cover Image Source: Pexels| Karolina Kaboompics)

 One of the toughest phases of parenting has to be getting kids to listen.
 This often gets parents exhausted, leaving them no choice but to yell or be stern in their approach to their kids.
-Tia Slightman, popularly known as @parentingcoach on TikTok, suggested that there’s a reason behind the same.
+Tia Slightman, popularly known as Parenting Coach (@parentingcoach) on TikTok, suggested that there’s a reason behind the same.
 The woman pointed out that this act of having kids adhere only when a parent has reached their full potential and is screaming is built over time.

 Representative Image Source: Pexels| Gustavo Fring